alexgit55/pythonprojects/README.md

 - module containing variety of functions to be used in other scripts
 * contains function to clear the output screen

-## Mosh's Python Projects - My code for the python projects from Mosh's courses
+## Assorted Python Projects - My code for assorted python projects

 dice_roller
 - application for rolling a die (random int from 1-6)